 Am I eligible?

-Federally-recognized Tribal Governments and Native American Organizations (including cooperatives, corporations, partnerships, associations) are eligible.
-Tribal consortia must coordinate with Federally-recognized tribes within their service area.
+Federally-recognized Tribal Governments and Native American Organizations (including cooperatives, corporations, partnerships, and associations) were eligible.
+Tribal consortia needed to coordinate with Federally-recognized tribes within their service area.

 How can I access the money?